jamesmstone/Uno-Zwei-Tros-Quatter/about/index.md

 menu: main
 ---

-Hi I'm James, and I'm an Australian student, living in Melbourne, who is looking for an x-treme Swiss Adventure.
+Hi I'm James, I'm an Australian student, living in Melbourne, who is looking for an *x-treme* Swiss Adventure.
 ![X-treme Swiss](/img/xtremeswiss.png)
+Extreme not in the normal sense of the word.
+I'm after an extreme cultural experience, an extreme discovery and also an extreme adrenaline rush.
 Below is a photo of me on one of my past travels through the Top End of Australia.
 ![James at Nitmiluk National Park](/img/NitmilukNationalPark.jpg)